 Remove the top layer of parchment paper and flip over the crust onto the pan.

 Remove the last parchment paper layer and press the dough in the center to goes in the pan.
 It will crack and that is ok.
-Gather pieces of dough to fill holes and press them wih your fingertips to stick.
-Use a spoon to smoothen surface.
+Gather pieces of dough to fill holes and press them with your fingertips to stick.
+Use a spoon to smoothen the surface.

-Prick crust prior baking.
-Avoid to press the dough too much on the pan borders or it gets more difficult to serve slices without breaking.
+Prick the crust before baking it.
+Avoid pressing the dough too much on the pan borders or it gets more difficult to serve slices without breaking.

-Pre bake 15 minutes at 350 C. Add a piece of foil on top of the crust to avoid the border to brown too fast.
+Pre-bake for 15 minutes at 350°F/180°C. Add a piece of foil on top of the crust to prevent the border from browning too fast.

-Remove from the oven, add your sweet or savory filling of your choice like quiche fillings, pumpkin filling.
+Remove from the oven, add the sweet or savory filling of your choice like quiche fillings, pumpkin filling.

 Return to the oven until the filling is set around 40-50 minutes for a pumpkin pie or 30-40 minutes for a quiche.

 If you used a removable bottom pan you will be able to unmold your pie after it cool for 3 hours in the pan at room temperature.
 For ceramic and glass pan, don't unmold and serve directly from the pan.

 You can prepare the dough 24 hours before.
 Wrap the dough ball in plastic wrap and store in the fridge.
 Remove from the fridge 3 hours before rolling to soften.